Determine target point coordinates from distances to known points

 A projected coordinate reference system to use in the distance calculations if

-ref_pointsdoes not already have a projected CRS.- plot
+ref_pointsdoes not already have a projected CRS.- ellipse_conf

 Logical, whether to plot the multilateration solution.